biolab/orange2/docs/widgets/rst/classify/knearestneighbours.rst

       Trained classifier (a subtype of Classifier)

-Signal :code:`KNN Classifier` sends data only if the learning data (signal :code:`Examples` is present.
+Signal :obj:`KNN Classifier` sends data only if the learning data (signal :obj:`Examples` is present.

 Description
 -----------